pthom/hello_imgui/docs/book/_sources/doc_api.md

 // LoadAssetFileData(const char *assetPath)`
 // Will load an entire asset file into memory.
 This works on all platforms,
 // including android.
+// You *have* to call FreeAssetFileData to free the memory, except if you use
+// ImGui::GetIO().Fonts->AddFontFromMemoryTTF, which will take ownership of the
+// data and free it for you.
 AssetFileData LoadAssetFileData(const char *assetPath);

 // FreeAssetFileData(AssetFileData *)